As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

 an Emmy-winning Short

-For my thesis at the American Film Institute,
+As part of my thesis at the American Film Institute,

 I cowrote a sci-fi/comedy short that took home a few awards,